AndySomogyi/mechanica/docs/source/api_simulator.rst

 Simulator
 ---------

-The Simulator is the top level interface to all of the Mechanica functionality
+.. class:: mechanica.Simulator

-.. class:: Simulator()
+   The Simulator is the entry point to simulation, this is the very first object that needs to be initialized  before any other method can be called.
+All the methods of the Simulator are static, but the constructor needs to be called first to initialize everything.

-   Does stuff, makes of of these
+   The Simulator manages all of the operating system interface, it manages window creation, end user input events, GPU access, threading, inter-process messaging and so forth.
+All 'physical' modeling concepts to in the :class:`mechanica.Universe` object.

-.. method:: Simulator.doStuff()
+.. method:: Simulator.__init__(conf=None, )

-   does some more stuff
+   Initializes a simulation.
+All of the keyword arguments are the same as on the Config object.